ehicks05/loon/readme.md

 1. Configure application.properties for DB connection info, etc...
 2. Build fat jar file with Gradle
 3. Place jar file where you want to run Loon
+4. Run 'java -jar nameofjar.jar'
-4. Log in as admin@test.com, pw: password.
+5. Log in as admin@test.com, pw: password.
-5. Once logged in, go to Admin -> Manage System to identify where music is stored.
+6. Once logged in, go to Admin -> Manage System to specify where music is stored.

 ### Built With (partial listing)
 * [Spring Boot](https://spring.io/projects/spring-boot) - Backend Framework